'Old School', New Ideas

-For a start, we're free-range, using mostly digital comms (long before lock-down) to reduce travelling and carbon footprints.
+For a start, we're free-range, using mostly digital communications (long before lock-downs were a thing) to reduce travelling and carbon footprints.

-Our core team carry out key functions, with other specialists brought in as and when required.
-This enables us to choose from a national range of professionals, and ultimately, offer better value.
+Our core team Kate, Matt, Graeme and Rowanne, carry out key functions, with other specialists brought in as and when required.
+This enables us to choose from a national range of professionals specifically for each project, yet remain competitive.

 A Bit of History